 - Number of concepts and revisions;

 After agreeing to the quote, you should receive a service contract to sign.
 This protects both you and the designer.
-Once you sign this paperwork and submit your initial payment, the design work begins.
+Once you sign this paperwork and submit your initial payment which may break down to half of the total project, the design work begins.

 Share Nonstop Ideas